gvdb/crowns/README.md

 1. For a 2 player game, shuffle a deck of 52 standard playing cards
 1. The dealer deals, one by one, 5 cards to each player
 1. Any player may choose to “mulligan” by having a new hand dealt and shuffling the cards from their original hand back into the deck.
 Players can only mulligan once at the start of the game
-1. Place the remaining deck of cards between players.
-Each player will draw from this deck
+1. Place the remaining Deck of cards between players.
+Each player will draw from this Deck
 1. The player to the left of the dealer goes first and the order of players proceeds clockwise

 ## Play Areas